Jackie Young

-Jackie Young (born September 16, 1997) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
-She was drafted first overall by the Las Vegas Aces in the 2019 WNBA draft.
+Jacquelyn Young (born September 16, 1997) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA) and for the Laces of Unrivaled.
+She is the daughter of Linda Young and David Wayne Edwards Sr. She was drafted first overall by the Las Vegas Aces in the 2019 WNBA draft.
 A graduate of Princeton Community High School, she played college basketball for the Notre Dame Fighting Irish, reaching two NCAA finals and winning one in 2018.
-She won a gold medal in Women's 3x3 basketball at the 2020 Summer Olympics and a national professional WNBA championship in 2022.
+She won a gold medal in Women's 3x3 basketball at the 2020 Summer Olympics and a national WNBA championship in 2022.
+In 2024, she won the gold medal in 5x5 basketball at the 2024 Summer Olympics.

-High school career
+Early life

 In Young's high school career, the PCHS Tigers posted a 97-9 (.915) record.
 She finished as the leading scorer (girls' or boys' basketball) in Indiana high school history with 3,268 points, eclipsing the 26-year-old record set by Damon Bailey.
 Overall, Young averaged 30.8 points, 10.3 rebounds, 5.5 assists and 3.5 steals per game, while shooting .583 from the field, .382 from beyond the arc and .858 from the free-throw line.
 She led Princeton to 53 consecutive wins and the 2015 Indiana Class 3A state championship.
-She Scored 36 points in state title game, setting the record for most points in a Class 3A final, as well as the most points by one player in any Indiana girls' basketball state title game since 1980.
+She scored 36 points in the state title game, setting the record for most points in a Class 3A final, as well as the most points by one player in any Indiana girls' basketball state title game since 1980.
+It is said that Young gets most of her athletic genes from her father who was a star high school basketball player as well as track athlete.
+Young also has a brother, David Wayne Edwards Jr., who was a defensive back for the national championship team of the University of Nebraska in 1997.

 Young led her team to a 27–1 record in her senior season, ranking third in the state and ninth in the nation in scoring with 34.9 PPG.
 She also achieved 9.5 rebounds, 5.0 assists and 3.8 steals.
 She shot .605 as a senior with a .429 mark from three-point range and an .861 free-throw percentage.
-All told, she compiled 20 30-point games, 10 40-point games and a season high 53 points on Nov.
-20 vs. county rival Gibson Southern.
+All told, she compiled 20 30-point games, 10 40-point games and a season high 53 points on Nov 20 vs. county rival Gibson Southern.
+She was the recipient of the 2016 Indiana Miss Basketball award.

 Young set the Indiana high school girls' basketball single season scoring record as a junior, recording 1,003 points.
 She was the fifth player of either sex in state history to score 1,000 points in a season.
 She was ranked in the top-10 by nearly all major national recruiting services, including a No. 5 rank by Prospects Nation.